AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/style-cif-component.md

 ## Author a Product Teaser {#author-product-teaser}

-Now that the code updates has been deployed, add a new instance of the Product Teaser component to the home page of the site using the AEM authoring tools.
-This will allow us to view the updated styles.
+Now that the code updates have been deployed, add an instance of the Product Teaser component to the home page of the site using the AEM authoring tools.
+Do so lets us view the updated styles.

 1. Open a new browser tab and navigate to the **Home Page** of the site: [http://localhost:4502/editor.html/content/venia/us/en.html](http://localhost:4502/editor.html/content/venia/us/en.html).